CM4all/qrelay/doc/index.rst

 The second parameter is a callback function which shall decide what to do with an incoming email.
 This function receives a mail object which can be inspected.

+The following attributes can be queried:

+* :samp:`sender`: The sender envelope address.

 The following actions are possible:

 * :samp:`connect("ADDRESS")`: Connect to this address and relay the email via QMQP.